 - While they were doing that, I started mixing up my lice potion: first I melted about 1/3 cup coconut oil gently (not too hot, I wanted all the beneficial stuff still intact), and then added about 1/3 cup olive oil and about 12 drops of tea tree oil.
-(From the health food store, which I’d already had on hand, thankfully.)
+(Which I’d already had on hand, thankfully.)
 Friends have said they just used olive oil and had good luck, but I’d read many good things about coconut oil and tea tree oil, too, so I wanted to be sure!

 - Once she was out of the shower, I got her onto the kitchen stool and went to work with the combing.
 I had a couple different combs sitting in some HOT (almost boiling) water in a cup, using one comb at a time, and then dropping it into the hot water and using the other comb for a while.
 Each time there would be bugs and nits floating in the water, ewwwww!
 So I changed the water a few times, obviously.
 I kept going, carefully working through each section of hair, until I couldn’t find any more little nasties.
 This took well over an hour, and she was such a trooper, and was throughout the whole ordeal!
-According to this article, The key is in the comb, this is the most important part of treatment.
-(They recommend the metal combs, which I did end up getting, but the cheap plastic ones worked well too, in my opinion.)
+Apparently, from all I’ve read, the key is the comb, this is the most important part of treatment.
+(These metal combs are what we used, but with diligence the plastic ones can work, too.)

 - Then I saturated her hair in the lice potion and covered it with a plastic shower cap, she slept this way for a few nights.